aharonium/opensiddur.org/posts/HTML/compilations/siddurim/weekday-siddur/tehillat-hashem-yedaber-pi-by-zalman-schachter-shalomi-2009.html.md

 <p />
 <hr />

+<strong>DOWNLOAD:</strong>
-<strong>DOWNLOAD:</strong> <a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Weekday-Siddur.odt">ODT</a><a class="pdf" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Weekday-Siddur.pdf">PDF</a>
+<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Weekday-Siddur.odt">ODT</a> | <a class="pdf" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Weekday-Siddur.pdf">PDF</a>

-<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Sabbath-Supplement.odt">ODT</a><a class="pdf" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Sabbath-Supplement.pdf">PDF</a> Siddur Tehillat HaShem Yidaber Pi -- Sabbath Evening Supplement
+<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Sabbath-Supplement.odt">ODT</a> | <a class="pdf" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-haShem-Sabbath-Supplement.pdf">PDF</a> Siddur Tehillat HaShem Yidaber Pi -- Sabbath Evening Supplement

-<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-HaShem-Yidaber-Pi.txt">TXT</a>Siddur Tehillat HaShem Y'daber Pi -- Weekdays and Sabbath Supplement
+<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Siddur-Tehillat-HaShem-Yidaber-Pi.txt">TXT</a> Siddur Tehillat HaShem Y'daber Pi -- Weekdays and Sabbath Supplement

-<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Reb-Zalmans-Psalms-utf-8.txt">TXT</a>Reb Zalman's translation of select Tehillim (Psalms: 6, 15, 24, 25, 30, 48, 67, 81-82, 93-94, 100, 104, 139, 145-150)
+<a class="download" href="https://opensiddur.org/wp-content/uploads/2009/10/Reb-Zalmans-Psalms-utf-8.txt">TXT</a> Reb Zalman's translation of select Tehillim (Psalms: 6, 15, 24, 25, 30, 48, 67, 81-82, 93-94, 100, 104, 139, 145-150)

 When Reb Zalman shared his siddur with the Open Siddur Project in 2009, it was the first contribution of a contemporary translation of the siddur with an Open Content license.
 Thank you so much, Reb Zalman!